eleanorfrajka/website-edits/static/pages/teaching.md

 To get an idea of projects I have supervised in the past, see [People](/people/).

 _In the 2015/16 academic year, I will be on sabbatical in the spring term.
-To ensure continuity of supervision for students, I will only supervise students as a co-supervisor._
+To ensure continuity of supervision for students, I will supervise students as a co-supervisor._